International aid to Palestinians: 2019

-Blockade of the Gaza Strip
+Hamas takeover and Israeli blockade of the Gaza Strip

 In 2007, Israel, the Quartet on the Middle East (comprising the United Nations, the United States, the European Union, and Russia) and other countries ceased providing aid to the PA Hamas-led government that refused to accept the conditions set by them, and imposed sanctions against the PA.
 After Hamas took control of the Gaza Strip and a non-Hamas government installed in the West Bank, the sanctions against the PA administered West Bank were withdrawn and donations resumed.
 Israel and Egypt imposed a land, air, and sea blockade of the Gaza Strip, which is ongoing.
 The PA administration imposed its own sanctions against the Hamas-ruled Gaza Strip.

 Since 2014, with Israel's approval despite the blockade, Qatar has provided aid to the Gaza Strip that has partially relieved some of the economic pressure on the Gaza Strip.
 Between 2014 and 2019, Qatar has provided over $1 billion in reconstruction funds and stipends for poor Palestinians.

 Major donors

 Since 1993 the European Commission and the EU member-states combined have been by far the largest aid contributor to the Palestinians.

 Arab League states have also been substantial donors, notably through budgetary support of the PNA during the Second Intifada.
 However, they have been criticized for not sufficiently financing the UNRWA and the PNA, and for balking at their pledges.
 After the 2006 Palestinian elections, the Arab countries tried to contribute to the payment of wages for Palestinian public servants, bypassing the PNA.
-At the same time Arab funds were paid directly to Abbas' office for disbursement.
+At the same time, Arab funds were paid directly to Abbas' office for disbursement.

 During the Paris Conference, 11% of the pledges came from the US and Canada, 53% from Europe and 20% from Arab countries.

+The US is also a major contributor, providing more than $5.2 billion through USAID since 1994.
+In recent years, this aid has totaled around $600 million annually.
+Since April 2021, the United States has provided over half a billion dollars in assistance for the Palestinians, including more than $417 million in humanitarian assistance for Palestinians through UNRWA, $75 million in support through USAID, and $20.5 million in COVID and Gaza recovery assistance.